hashmapinc/Tempus/docs/index.rst

         Modification of the data flow from the edge

 Rapid Computation Deployment:
-    Tempus Cloud also has the capability to orchestration and manage Spark computataions on the data.
+    Tempus Cloud also has the capability to orchestrate and manage Spark computataions on the data.
 This allows for a deeper analysis of the streaming data, in which the results can be visualized in real time, or even sent back to the edge.

+********
+Contents
+********

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:

-   installation
-   feature
+   api/index
+   features/index
+   install/index

 Indices and tables
 ==================